earthly/earthly/docs/earthfile/earthfile.md

 {% hint style='info' %}
 ##### Note
-Pipelines and their definitions, including their triggers must be merged into the primary branch (by default, the default branch on GitHub) in order for the triggers to take effect.
+Pipelines and their definitions, including their triggers must be merged into the primary branch (which, unless overridden, is the default branch on GitHub) in order for the triggers to take effect.
 {% endhint %}

 #### Example